-Pages 108-109: The draw inside mode can be a bit tricky.
-Essentially the large ellipse becomes a clipping mask for a green rectangle and a gray triangle.
+Pages 107-108: The Draw Inside mode can be a bit tricky.
+Essentially the large ellipse becomes a clipping mask for the smaller ellipse.
 All of the same rules apply as working with clipping masks.
-In step 7 (page 110), when students send the content behind the house, their sidewalk (gray triangle) may not be in the proper position.
-Take them through how to double-click the gray triangle to enter Isolation mode, and select the gray triangle to reposition it while in Outline mode.
+Take students through how to double-click the clipping object (the ellipses) to enter Isolation mode, and practice selecting content.
+Students need to pay attention to what is selected-either the clipping path or the contents-when attempting to select anything.